rwitzel/CouchRepository/README.md

 **Q. The exception com.thoughtworks.paranamer.ParameterNamesNotFoundException is thrown.
 What can I do?**

 A. [Paranamer](https://github.com/paul-hammant/paranamer) is used to identify the names of method parameters.
-Got to the project page to get more information about the exception.
+Go to the project page to get more information about the exception.

 For Java 7 you could try the `AnnotationParanamer`.
 In this case you have to add JSR-330 to your classpath (javax.inject:javax.inject:1).